This is the Analog Man Beano Boosttm, a simple looking yet effective pedal.

 New in 2013 - MINI BEANO BOOST

 My drummer got the little Class 5 amp and I tried it at his place.
 It has no clean sounds with my Les Paul but a pretty cool distortion.
 But it got lost when he and the bass player played.
 Running the Beano Boost into the amp brought it to life - crunchy, singing classic rock tones, with some CUT to bring the guitar out and make it heard.
+The Class 5 (and most of these types of amps) also gets flubby in the low end when cranked, so a pedal like the Beano Boost tightens it up and makes it work a lot better.
 This is a great pedal to use with the Marshall Class5 amp - a match made in heaven!

 Our BEANO BOOST features: